|

 If the invoker is the fork-creator: This method blocks until each

-of the corresponding branches ends (see merge()
+of the corresponding branches ends (see merge()), or until the

 given timeout expires, or until this thread is interrupted, whichever